- About Extension

 For more information about 4-H and 4-H volunteer leadership, please review: Facts about 4-H. All potential adult 4-H volunteers must go through our screening process, e-learning course and new leader training.
 Steps to becoming a 4-H volunteer leader:

 - A criminal background check is conducted by the Oregon State University Human Resources Department, in cooperation with the Oregon State Police.
-Please note: include a copy of your photo ID with your release and mail the form to the address at the bottom of the form, not the extension office.
+Please note: include a copy of your photo ID with your release form.